Bringing you the latest news & resources in eye health

 There is a clear link between excessive weight and the development of several eye diseases.
 Extra weight is known to increase blood pressure which can put stress on the delicate blood vessels in your eyes.
 Damage to these blood vessels can cause vision problems.
 Being overweight or obese also increases your risk of developing diabetes and other medical conditions, which can lead to eye conditions such as diabetic retinopathy, age-related macular degeneration and glaucoma.

-Finally, many eye diseases and conditions are hereditary – that is, the increased risk of developing the condition is inherited in your genes.
+Many eye diseases and conditions are hereditary – that is, the increased risk of developing the condition is inherited in your genes.
 If someone in your family has been diagnosed with an eye disease, you may be at higher risk of developing it yourself.
 It’s important to make sure all of your healthcare providers know your family’s medical history.
 This is particularly true if a family member has been diagnosed with an eye condition.

 Taking these steps to keep your eyes healthy is important, but it’s equally important to get your eyes checked by an optometrist regularly, even if you don’t notice anything wrong with your vision.
 Optometrists don’t only prescribe corrective glasses and contact lenses.
 They check the overall health of your eyes and can refer you to an ophthalmologist if necessary.
 Not all eye conditions have obvious symptoms and early detection of eye conditions can save your sight.